mighty-gerbils/gerbil/doc/reference/make.md

   - `optimize:` specifies a boolean that if true tells Gerbil to optimize the code some more, which should result in faster code, at the cost of compilation taking more time.
+    The default is `#t`.

-  - `debug:` specifies one of `#f`, `src` or `env`, and controls how much debugging information Gerbil will include in the compiled file.
+  - `debug:` specifies one of `#f`, `env` or `src`, and controls how much debugging information Gerbil will include in the compiled file.
+The default is `env`.
-    TODO: further document that.

-  - `static:` specifies a boolean.
-    TODO: further document that.

-  - `static-debug:` specifies a boolean.
-    TODO: further document that.
+    With `#f` Gerbil drops all debug information;
+    with `env` it keeps a lot of information about the variables;
+    with `src` it additionally keeps around the expanded source code in the compiled output.
+    Each level makes debugging easier at the cost of larger output, and larger compilation time.
+    In production, you probably want `#f` or maybe `env` if operators can sometimes debug there;
+    for development, you probably want `src` for libraries you don't compile often, and `env` for code you compile over and over.
+    Be sure to properly quote the symbol when passing it as argument to a function, as in `(make build-spec debug: 'src)`.

+  - `static:` specifies a boolean that if true tells Gerbil to compile objects for inclusion in a static binary in addition to shared objects that can be dynamically loaded at the REPL.
+    If you know you'll never generate a static binary from your project you can set it to `#f`, but if your project includes a static binary, or is a library that might be used in a static binary, you should leave it at the default `#t`, or explicitly set it to `#t`.

+  - `static-debug:` specifies the same thing as `debug:` but for the statically linked objects that will be used to build static executables.
+The default is `#f`.

   - `verbose:` specifies a boolean or a real number.
     The default `#f` should print a minimal amount of information,